Smart Contracts

 Architecture

-The upgradeable control-plane contracts use transparent proxies managed by timelock-owned proxy admins: ContentRegistry, ProtocolConfig, RoundVotingEngine, RoundRewardDistributor, FrontendRegistry, and ProfileRegistry.
-Token, identity, launch distribution, participation, governance, and helper contracts are intentionally non-upgradeable.
+The upgradeable control-plane contracts use transparent proxies managed by timelock-owned proxy admins: ContentRegistry, ProtocolConfig, RoundVotingEngine, RoundRewardDistributor, FrontendRegistry, and ProfileRegistry, plus the QuestionRewardPoolEscrow and FeedbackBonusEscrow custody contracts.
+Token, rater identity, launch distribution, participation, governance, and helper contracts are intentionally non-upgradeable.

 The Solidity sources live in packages/foundry/contracts, deployment artifacts live in packages/foundry/deployments, and the shared TypeScript ABIs and address helpers used by the app and SDK live in packages/contracts.